To our Valued Clients and Patients

 Is the clinic still open?

 However we are trying to limit points of contact to preserve the health of our doctors and staff.
-For that reason we have implemented Curbside Treatment Protocol to limit exposure.
+For that reason we are asking that 1 owner accompanies their pet in the clinic.

 - Our protocols are being reviewed every two weeks as news updates and progresses.

 - There is currently restricted access to the clinic.
-While we are open, the doors will be locked and no client is allowed inside.
-Please knock or call 905-554-7210 and our staff will assist your needs.
+While we are open, the doors may be locked as we are assisting clients in the clinic, once they have left, we will escort you inside.

 - We will not accept walk-in clients at this time.
 Please call to schedule an appointment.